 Visit these places and look for questions you can comfortably answer.

-Since you’re trying to market your blog in the process, a good rule of thumb is to look for questions that naturally demand a reference to additional resources to share more light on the subject.
+Since you’re trying to market your blog in the process, a good rule of thumb is to look for questions that naturally demand a reference to additional resources.

 Use this opportunity to point the user to one of your pillar articles.